parksw3/parksw3.github.io/_posts/2016-10-25-competition-model.md

 \lambda_{3,4} = (1 - \beta) \pm (\alpha - \gamma) i \\
 \end{cases}
 $$

 When $\beta = 1$, we get purely imaginary eigenvalues, which should explain the cycle.
-However, if we look at the first figure, the system clearly doesn't oscillate around the four-species equilibrium.
+However, if we look at the first figure, it doesn't look like the system oscillates around the four-species equilibrium.
+So what's going on?
+Well, I haven't figured it out yet.
+Perhaps looking at it in a higher dimension will help us understand what's going on, and hopefully I can come up with a clearer geometric interpretation of the model.

-We actually have a special case here that satisfies the following condition: $\alpha + \gamma = 1 + \beta$.
-When this condition is satisfied, we have infinitely many equilibrium points:
-$$
-(ax, (1-xa), ax, (1-ax)),
-$$
-where $a = 1 + \beta = \alpha + \gamma$ and $0 \leq x \leq 1/a$.

-If we have so many fixed points, how do we know which point the system oscillates around?
-I don't have a mathematical proof for this but here's my guess.
-We found out that the trajectories of the paired states will each lie on a hyperbola that is solely determined by the initial values.